Learning Outcomes

 A woman arrives at the hospital two hours after her husband and children are injured in a car accident.
 She sees them before they are treated and suffers psychiatric injury.

-Answer: The claim may succeed.
-The House of Lords in McLoughlin v O'Brian accepted that seeing family members in the immediate aftermath at hospital could satisfy the proximity requirement.
+The claim may succeed.
+The House of Lords in McLoughlin v O'Brian accepted that seeing family members in the immediate aftermath at hospital could satisfy the proximity requirement, provided the injured relatives remained in the condition they were at the scene.

 Revision Tip